Easiest Medical Schools to Get Into in 2024

 Residency Placement Rates

-It’s crucial that your program will have excellent residency placement rates to ensure you’ll be well-set-up for your next steps.
+It’s crucial that your program has excellent residency placement rates to ensure you’ll be well set up for your next steps.
 Learn about the affiliations each target school has with hospitals, clinics, and healthcare institutions around the US.
-Examining a school's track record for residency placements and employment is also a critical step towards launching your medical career.

 If you know which medical specialty you want to matriculate into later on, it might make doing your research even easier.
 Don’t worry, it’s completely normal to be undecided at this stage in the process.
 However, med schools are often known for having certain programs that are better than others.